Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Experiment

-The measurement was conducted in the frequency range from 2\,GHz to 150\,GHz.
-Both mTRL calibrations use six microstrip lines with lengths $\{0,\, 0.5,\, 1,\, 3,\, 5,\, 6.5\}\,\mathrm{mm}$.
-The reference planes were set to the middle of the thru structure for both calibration kits (similar to the illustration in Fig. \ref{fig:3.1}).
-The offset length of the impedance transition was chosen to be 0.5\,mm on both sides (that is, $d_1=d_2=0.5\,\mathrm{mm}$ in Fig. \ref{fig:3.2}).
-The reflect standard was implemented as an offset-short with micro-VIA with an offset of 0.5\,mm.
+Both multiline TRL calibrations use six microstrip lines with lengths (relative to the first line) of $\{0,\, 0.5,\, 1,\, 3,\, 5,\, 6.5\}\,\mathrm{mm}$.
+The reference planes were set to the middle of the thru structure for both calibration kits (similar to the illustration in Fig.~\ref{fig:3.1}).
+The offset length of the impedance transition was chosen to be 0.5\,mm on both sides (that is, $d_1=d_2=0.5\,\mathrm{mm}$ in Fig.~\ref{fig:3.2}).
+The reflect standard was implemented as offset-open by setting the probes floating, with an offset of $-5.3\,\mathrm{mm}$.